Yukti1902/Getting-started-with-DSA/README.md

 🚀 Project Overview

 The goal of this repository is to:
 Learn DSA concepts step by step
 Understand common algorithmic patterns
 Practice clean Java implementations
 Build a structured DSA learning reference

 Each folder focuses on a specific pattern or concept, with simple examples to understand the logic and implementation.

 📂 Folder Structure

-📂 01_Array_Fundamentals
+📂 01_Array_Fundamentals/
-Basic array operations: initialization, traversal, searching, updating, reversing, and sorting.
+Basic array operations including initialization, traversal, searching, updating, reversing, and sorting.

-📂 02_Prefix_Sum
+📂 02_Prefix_Sum/
-Efficient computation of cumulative sums and range queries.
+Techniques for efficient cumulative computations and range queries.

-📂 03_Sliding_Window
+📂 03_Sliding_Window/
-Fixed and variable window techniques for optimized subarray and substring problems.
+Fixed and variable window techniques used to solve optimized subarray and substring problems.

-📂 04_Two_Pointers
+📂 04_Two_Pointers/
 Two-pointer technique for pair searching, partitioning, and array optimization.

-📂 05_Hashing
+📂 05_Hashing/
 Use of HashMap and HashSet for frequency counting and fast lookups.

-📂 06_Binary_Search
+📂 06_Binary_Search/
 Binary search and its variations for efficient searching in sorted structures.

-📂 07_Recursion
+📂 07_Recursion/
 Recursive problem-solving including factorial, Fibonacci, and subset generation.

-📂 08_Linked_List
+📂 08_Linked_List/
 Linked list operations such as traversal, reversal, cycle detection, and merging lists.

-📂 09_Stack
+📂 09_Stack/
 Stack implementation and stack-based problems like Valid Parentheses and Next Greater Element.

-📂 10_Queue
+📂 10_Queue/
 Queue concepts including circular queues and queue implementation using stacks.

-📂 11_Backtracking
+📂 11_Backtracking/
 Backtracking algorithms for permutations, combinations, Sudoku solver, and word search.

-📂 12_Dynamic_Programming
+📂 12_Dynamic_Programming/
-Introductory dynamic programming problems like Fibonacci and Longest Increasing Subsequence.
+Introductory dynamic programming problems such as Fibonacci and Longest Increasing Subsequence.

-📂 13_Graphs
+📂 13_Graphs/
-Graph traversal algorithms such as BFS, DFS, and grid-based problems.
+Graph traversal algorithms including BFS, DFS, and grid-based problems.

-📂 14_Matrices
+📂 14_Matrices/
 2D array and matrix operations including transpose, spiral traversal, and diagonal computations.

 📚 How to Use

-Clone the repository:
+Clone the repository to your local machine:

 git clone https://github.com/Yukti1902/Getting-started-with-DSA.git

-Open the project in your preferred IDE (IntelliJ, VS Code, Eclipse) and explore the folders to run the examples.
+Then open the project in your preferred Java IDE (IntelliJ IDEA, VS Code, Eclipse, etc.) and explore the folders to run the examples.

 🎯 Learning Goals

 Strengthen DSA fundamentals
 Understand algorithmic patterns

-Improve problem-solving in Java
+Improve problem-solving using Java
 Prepare for technical interviews and coding platforms

 ⭐ If you find this repository helpful, consider giving it a star.